droglenc/NCHighways/modules/01_First_Steps/index.md

 ## After Class Assignment

 * Complete "Goals and Expectations" [worksheet](Goals and Expectations (Ogle).docx). <span style="color:Maroon; font-weight:bold;">Due Friday 6pm on <a href="https://www.gradescope.com/courses/300162">GradeScope</a>.</span>
-* If possible, attend "Organizations and Clubs" fair.
+* If possible, attend "Organizations and Clubs" fair (Friday 3-Sep 4-630 on Mall or in Ponzio).
 * Do class preparation for next module.